IU-PR/Capstone_project/content/docs/2024/startup_studio/week3.md

 an abstraction layer between user and k8s entities, to ensure that our app will keep backward compatibility with [parental](https://helm.sh/) project (since it can be integrated inside our project to validate and test manifests), we decided to use manifests rendering via Jinja2 templates.
 At first, we constructed manifests itself, and then made it generic and implemented some templating techniques.
-In the end of the day we got those items: namespace, deployment, service, horizontal-pod-autoscaler manifests.
+At the end of the day we got those items: namespace, deployment, service, horizontal-pod-autoscaler manifests.
 Those manifests are dynamic and logically correct, so we can use them in k8s.